Non-zero total correlation means non-zero quantum correlation: Introduction

 However, the measurement of quantum state inevitably disturbs the quantum system which in turn determines our retrieved knowledge about the measured system.
-In order to make the least influence on original quantum state, or the extent of the influence is variational by active control or depending on environment, one may introduce a measurement that induces a partial collapse of a quantum state.
-This is the so-called ``weak measurement'' \cite{aav,Korotkiv2006,Sun2009}.
-An interesting thing is that quantum states can be retrieved with a nonzero success probability when the interaction between the system and measurement apparatus is weak \cite{Ueda1992}.
-It has been shown that any generalized measurements can be decomposed into a sequence of weak measurements and therefore weak measurement are universal \cite{brun}.
-The reversing process has been attracting much attention theoretically and also realized experimentally \cite{wise1,mir} due to its potential applications in quantum information processing recently \cite{Korotkov2010}.
+In order to make the least influence on original quantum state, one may introduce a measurement that induces a partial collapse of a quantum state.
+This is the so-called weak measurement \cite{aav,Korotkiv2006,Sun2009}.
+Quantum states can be retrieved with a nonzero success probability when the interaction between the system and measurement apparatus is weak \cite{Ueda1992}.
+It has been shown that any generalized measurement can be decomposed into a sequence of weak measurements \cite{brun}.
+Therefore weak measurement is universal.
+The reverse process has also attracted much attention both theoretically and experimentally \cite{wise1,mir}, due to its potential applications in quantum information processing \cite{Korotkov2010}.
+Weak measurement can also amplify very tiny signals \cite{kwiat,lundeen}.